 MTA Received headers

-A Received header is added to the email envelope headers by each Message Transfer Agent (MTA) that relayed the email.
+A Received header is added to the email envelope headers by every Message Transfer Agent (MTA) that relayed the email.
 Received headers are ordered in reverse chronological order, with the last Received header corresponding to the one added first by the MTA closer to the email sender (and the first appearing Received header corresponding to the MTA closer to destination).
 The last Received header (placed the closest from the From / To headers and the message body) can thus be used to identify the MTA from which the email originated.
 The reputation and legitimacy of the sender MTA, in the email context, can be analysed to determine the legitimacy of the email.

 Each Received header logs the sending and receiving MTA hostname and IP address as well as the time of reception.
 Example of the first Received header of an email sent through O365: